 There has also been some confusion regarding the security for the recently signed Pakistan-China Economic Corridor project, with previous reports saying some 45-50 billion rupees (up to US$491 million) had been set aside for its related security, but the budget only showing a figure of 3.5 billion rupees (US$34 million).

-The defense allocation amounts to another double digit percentage increase over the previous fiscal year of just over 700 billion rupees, which was later revised to 720 billion rupees.
+The FY2015-2016 defense allocation amounts to another double digit percentage increase over the previous fiscal year of just over 700 billion rupees, which (which was roughly US$7.1 billion at the time) that was later revised to 720 billion rupees.

-Overall the national budget is running at a deficit of 4.3 percent of GDP, which has been exacerbated by the ongoing anti-TTP operations and subsequent refugee fallout.
+Overall the FY2015-2016 national budget is however running at a deficit of 4.3 percent of GDP, which has been exacerbated by the ongoing anti-TTP operations and subsequent refugee fallout.

-Speaking about the latest increase, Brian Cloughley, former Australian defense attache to Islamabad, said, "I'm not at all surprised.
+Speaking about the latest increase, analyst, author, and former Australian defense attache to Islamabad Brian Cloughley, former Australian defense attache to Islamabad, said, "I'm not at all surprised.
 The operating costs of Zarb-e-Azb have been enormous.
 Provision and transportation of fuel are major items in the budget, and air support is vastly expensive."

-Though not entirely defense related, the budget for the Pakistan Atomic Energy Commission (PAEC), which supports major aspects of the nuclear weapons program, also has been reduced from 59.3 billion rupees to 30.4 billion rupees for the new fiscal year.
+Though not entirely defense related, the budget for the Pakistan Atomic Energy Commission (PAEC), which supports major aspects of the nuclear weapons program, also has been reduced from 59.3 billion rupees (US$583 million) to Rs30.4 billion rupees (US$298 million) for the new fiscal year.